-The project was started in 2004 and old consents run until the end of 2013.
-A new round for permanent permits, and for an extended test site, was initiated in 2014 and was filed to the Environmental court in December 2014.
-A 20 year permit was issued in June 2015 by the Environmental Court in Vänersborg.
-The new permit allows arrays of maximum 20 wave power devices, 2 substations and land cables, plus related equipment.
+The project was started in 2004 and old consents did run until the end of 2013.
+A new round for permanent permits, and for an extended test site, was initiated in 2014 and was filed to the Environmental Court in December 2014.
+A 20-year permit was issued in June 2015 by the Environmental Court in Vänersborg.
+The new permit allows arrays of maximum 20 wave power devices, 2 substations, and land cables, plus related equipment.

-During 2004–2011 the County Administration gave a number of necessary consents for ten wave energy converters, along with an additional 30 buoys for environmental impact studies.
+During 2004–2011 the County Administration gave several necessary consents for ten wave energy converters, along with an additional 30 buoys for environmental impact studies.
 Special consents were needed, such as for the sea cable from the project area to the mainland grid at the nearby island of Gullholmen.
 All old consents ran until the end of 2013.
-At the end of 2014 a full scale application was filed to the Environmental Court which was proceeded by a large number of consultations and full scale Environmental Impact Assessment.
+At the end of 2014, a full-scale application was filed to the Environmental Court which was proceeded by a large number of consultations and full-scale Environmental Impact Assessment.
 Consultations with stakeholders involved local inhabitants, fishing organizations, local governments and the National Maritime Administration and were necessary in order to obtain the permits referred to above and thereby the use of the area.
 The new permit came into legal force in June of 2015 and lasts through 2034.
 It allows arrays of maximum 20 wave power devices, 2 substations and land cables, plus related equipment.
 The new permit allows for the use of an area of 0.5 km2 and will make it possible for external use of test site area.
-External users, however, will need consent from regional authority regarding equipment whereas the EIA can be used for area description etc.
+External users, however, will need consent from regional authority regarding equipment whereas the EIA can be used for area description, etc.

 The establishment of the research test site has been done in several steps.
 The launch of the first wave power generator, including the sea cable to shore, was made in March 2006.
-Number of WECs deployed and active has varied over the years, depending on current research focus and funding.
-Several different contractors has been working within the project during commissioning and decommissioning phases of equipment.
+The number of WECs deployed and active has varied over the years, depending on current research focus and funding.
+Several different contractors have been working within the project during the commissioning and decommissioning phases of equipment.
 Current permit ends in 2031.

 Key Environmental Issues

 The environmental studies have so far focused on marine organisms living in the seabed (the infauna), organisms involved in biofouling and on mobile fauna, mainly fish and more recently crustaceans.
-Reef effects directly after deployment of the devices` foundations have been assessed, and continuous investigations on long-term effects have recently been finished.
-A significant difference in number of edible crabs, even 12 years after deployment, between foundations with and without cavities is one of the findings, showing how habitat complexity can be applied on low-cost basis.
+Reef effects directly after deployment of the devices/foundations have been assessed, and continuous investigations on long-term effects have recently been finished.
+A significant difference in number of edible crabs, even 12 years after deployment, between foundations with and without cavities is one of the findings, showing how habitat complexity can be applied on a low-cost basis.
 Focus has also been set on measuring underwater noise with extensive development of hydrophone equipment.
-Also, a PhD-program where sonars are developed and adapted for passive or remotely controlled underwater monitoring is under progress.
-Seabed mounted sonars have been found to aid in monitoring abundance and behaviour of fish and marine mammals (harbor seals) in the vicinity of wave energy (and other marine energy) installations, being able to operate continuously for longer periods.
+A PhD program where sonars are developed and adapted for passive or remotely controlled underwater monitoring ended in 2019 (Francisco et al. 2022).
+Seabed mounted sonars have been found to aid in monitoring the abundance and behaviour of fish and marine mammals (harbour seals) in the vicinity of wave energy (and other marine energy) installations, being able to operate continuously and autonomously for longer periods.
 Cage fishing studies over a four-year period aimed to reveal the influences of the Lysekil research site on the abundance and size of local decapod species (Bender et al. 2021).

 The purpose of the environmental studies being undertaken at the Lysekil test site is to follow up expected, known possible stressors/receptors, follow up new findings, and develop “new” monitoring techniques.
-Also, and as a condition for the 20 year project, post construction studies are required by the permit, and under control of the regional authorites.
-Monitoring is being undertaken by Uppsala University, Department of Engineering Sciences, Division of Electricity, and funded by various research foundations, utility companies, etc. So far, and a key finding, is that effects/impact by presence or operation of WEC’s is low, and that positive effects in terms of artificial reef effects, FAD’s and no take zone (esp. crustaceans) also are important.
+Also, and as a condition for the 20-year project, post-construction studies are required by the permit, and under the control of the regional authorities.
+Monitoring is being undertaken by Uppsala University, Department of Electric Engineering (former Engineering Sciences), Division of Electricity, and funded by various research foundations, utility companies, etc. So far, and a key finding, is that effects/impact by presence or operation of WEC’s is low and that positive effects in terms of artificial reef effects, FAD’s and no take zone (esp. crustaceans) also are important.
 Since 2020 there has been no active field research activities and for the next few years no additional environmental studies are anticipated.